-If you want to get the correct information, however, you can go to the nearby Wright Brother National Memorial—and you can even take your pet.
+If you want to get the correct information, however, you can go to the nearby Wright Brothers National Memorial—and you can even take your pet.

-You can also take your dog to the Currituck Heritage Park in Corolla, the Jockey’s Ridge State park in Nags Head, and the spectacular pet-friendly Cape Hatteras National Seashore, among other places.
-The Fort Raleigh National Historic Site on nearby Roanoke Island is also pet-friendly and is the site of the Lost Colony founded by Sir Walter Raleigh.
-We’re not sure if that means he found a lost colony or lost a colony he previously found, which would either make him a very great, or very stupid, man.
+You can also take your dog to the Currituck Heritage Park in Corolla, the Jockey’s Ridge State Park in Nags Head (which has the tallest natural sand dune system on the East Coast), and the spectacular pet-friendly Cape Hatteras National Seashore, among other places.
+The Fort Raleigh National Historic Site on nearby Roanoke Island is also pet-friendly.

 Either way, you will definitely find pet-friendly nirvana in the Outer Banks!